Facts on how the CMPA supports Canadian physicians and patients in a complex healthcare system

 Effectively managing funds to ensure compensation for patients

-How the CMPA is funded
+How CMPA is funded

+CMPA collects membership fees from doctors each year.
 Funds held are used to compensate patients injured as a result of negligent medical care (fault in Québec), support members facing medico-legal difficulties, and advance safe medical care.

-The CMPA is a not-for-profit organization.
+CMPA is a not-for-profit organization.
 We do not receive any funding from governments or taxpayers.

 Governments reimburse doctors for a portion of their CMPA fees; the amount of reimbursement varies by province or territory depending on the specific provincial/territorial agreement in place.
-These agreements are negotiated by provincial or territorial medical associations or federations; the CMPA is not party to these negotiations or agreements.
+These agreements are negotiated by provincial or territorial medical associations or federations; CMPA is not party to these negotiations or agreements.

-The CMPA’s actuarial team determines CMPA membership fees for each year, based on a number of factors: the clinical specialty of the member, the geographic region of work of the member, and the CMPA's financial position.
+CMPA’s actuarial team determines CMPA membership fees for each year, based on a number of factors: the clinical specialty of the member, the geographic region of work of the member, and CMPA's financial position.

 -